Notice

 If the University determines that the alleged conduct:

-2. did not occur in a University program or activity;
+2. did not occur in a University program or activity; including off-campus and outside of the United States;

-The University will dismiss the formal complaint, but may refer the allegations to the Office of Student Rights and Responsibilities for review under the Student Code of Conduct; to Human Resources or the Office of the Provost to evaluate employee conduct.
+The University will dismiss the complaint, but may refer the allegations to the Office of Student Rights and Responsibilities for review under the Student Code of Conduct; to Human Resources or the Office of the Provost to evaluate employee conduct.

 1. Procedural irregularity that affected the outcome of the matter;